 Figure 4.
 "Turf-type" perennial ryegrass establishes quickly and crowds out weeds in the spring because it grows well in cool weather.

-Sod Mixtures
+Sod mixtures

 Sod mixtures are often used to gain the advantages of each species.
 For example, companion grass is a commercial grass mixture which contains 80% Elka perennial ryegrass and 20% Ensylva creeping red fescue.
 It is reported to be slow growing and flowers late and therefore takes less mowing.
 Seed is expensive.
 A legume such as white clover may be included with grass mixture to fix nitrogen, but it is short-lived.

-Grass Control
+Grass control

 The grass under the spread of the tree branches must be controlled to eliminate competition for moisture and nutrients.
 Persistent herbicides have made this much easier.
 A single application in spring will frequently give season-long control.
-See OMAF Publication 75, Guide to Chemical Weed Control, for current recommendations.
+See OMAFRA Publication 75, Guide to Chemical Weed Control, for current recommendations.
 Some regrowth of grass in the fall is desirable to retain snow and give some winter root protection.

 An excellent, non-chemical way of controlling vegetation under the spread of tree branches is by the use of a mulch (Figure 5).
 In addition to reducing the competition for nutrients and moisture, the mulch conserves soil moisture by reducing evaporation and adding organic matter.
 It also adds nutrients such as nitrogen and potassium as it breaks down.
 The mulch provides higher winter and lower summer soil temperatures.
 It increases root activity in the surface soil and may also increase microbial activity.
 Mulch should be applied when there is ample soil moisture.
 Fall is an ideal application time.